Code-Institute-Submissions/YogaCity/README.md

 _Find peace within yourself with yoga._<br><br>
 At Yoga City you receive high-level guidance.
 You will be pampered and challenged at the same time.
-You will learn what exactly you feel and how to listen to your feelings.
+You will learn which feelings you have and how to listen to those feelings.
 You are completely focused on yourself and on the other hand we are more connected than ever.<br><br>
 __Come and connect with us.__